Updated on January 30th, 2025

 Transportation

-- Go carless and use public transit instead
+- Go carless and use public transit instead to save on transportation costs

 - Look into student transit discounts